XericZephyr/LeetCode/Gossip.md

 * 3Sum Closest, Not hard, very similar to 3sum

 * Game of Life: Another Integral Image problem

+* Count and Say: Simple, no worry about TLE

 ## Hash
 * Maximum Product of Word Lengths: Bit Hash, no worry about O(n^2) search cost